-- (b) With respect to eligible and ineligible costs, as described in Telecom Regulatory Policy 2018-377, the recipient must - (i) include eligible costs in a claim form submitted within 120 days of the costs being incurred, unless the costs were incurred after the date of this decision but prior to the approval of the statement of work, in which case the costs must be claimed on the first claim form submitted after the approval of the statement of work. - (ii) ensure that all goods and services are claimed for reimbursement at amounts not greater than fair market value after deducting all trade discounts and similar items.
-Only the fair market value of the goods and services acquired is eligible for reimbursement. - (iii) measure and claim all goods and services received from related parties, as defined under International Financial Reporting Standards, at cost, with no profits or markups from the supplier. - (c) In order to receive funding, the recipient must obtain Commission approval for (i) any material changes to the project, as set out in the approved statement of work; and (ii) any changes to the recipient that would materially affect the legal or financial documents it provided during the application process. - (d) The recipient (including each member of a recipient partnership, joint venture, or consortium) must notify the Commission in writing as soon as possible and within no more than five days of becoming insolvent. - (e) If it receives any additional funding for the project from any source, the recipient must notify the Commission in writing as soon as possible and no later than 10 days after receiving confirmation of the funding.
-The Commission may proportionately reduce the amount of funding it has approved. - (f) The recipient must not claim in excess of 25% of the approved amount for costs incurred after the date of the decision but prior to the approval of the statement of work unless otherwise approved by the Commission. - (g) The recipient must ensure that its travel costs, such as meal per diems, comply with the National Joint Council Travel Directive.

-- (h) Where a risk of adverse impact on an Aboriginal or treaty right becomes known and a duty to consult exists, the recipient must advise the Commission within 20 days and submit a plan detailing the form and process for fulfilment of the duty.
-Release of any additional funding will be contingent on demonstration that any necessary consultations were held to the Crown's satisfaction. - (i) The recipient (including each member of a recipient partnership, joint venture, or consortium) must file its annual financial statements with the Commission upon request.
-The financial statements would accompany the next progress report filed after the annual financial statements are completed and approved.
+- Commission.
+Unless the claim form is only for operational costs related to satellite capacity, each claim form must be accompanied by a progress report. - (c) With respect to eligible and ineligible costs, as described in Telecom Regulatory Policy 2018-377, the recipient must - (i) include eligible costs in a claim form submitted within 120 days of the costs being incurred, unless the costs were incurred after the date of this decision but prior to the approval of the statement of work, in which case the costs must be claimed on the first claim form submitted after the approval of the statement of work; - (ii) ensure that all goods and services are claimed for reimbursement at amounts not greater than fair market value after deducting all trade discounts and similar items.
+Only the fair market value of the goods and services acquired is eligible for reimbursement; and - (iii) measure and claim all goods and services received from related parties, as defined under International Financial Reporting Standards, at cost, with no profits or markups from the supplier. - (d) In order to receive funding, the recipient must obtain Commission approval for (i) any material changes to the project, as set out in the approved statement of work; and (ii) any changes to the recipient that would materially affect the legal or financial documents it provided during the application process. - (e) The recipient (including each member of a recipient partnership, joint venture, or consortium) must notify the Commission in writing as soon as possible and within no more than five days of becoming insolvent. - (f) If it receives any additional funding for the project from any source, the recipient must notify the Commission in writing as soon as possible and no later than 10 days after receiving confirmation of the funding.
+The Commission may proportionately reduce the amount of funding it has approved. - (g) The recipient must not claim in excess of 25% of the approved amount for costs incurred after the date of the decision but prior to the approval of the statement of work unless otherwise approved by the Commission. - (h) The recipient must ensure that its travel costs, such as meal per diems, comply with the National Joint Council Travel Directive. - (i) Where a risk of adverse impact on an Aboriginal or treaty right becomes known and a duty to consult exists, the recipient must advise the Commission within 20 days and submit a plan detailing the form and process for fulfilment of the duty.
+Release of any additional funding will be contingent on demonstration that any necessary consultations were held to the Crown's satisfaction.